 B vitamins.
 Maintaining sufficient levels of Vitamins B3, B5, B6, B9 and B12 help achieve good sleep.
 B vitamins help regulate the body’s level of tryptophan; an amino acid important for maintaining healthy sleep.

 Thyroid.
-If you are experiencing insomnia, frequent waking with no pattern and waking around 3am, it could be your thyroid.
+If you are experiencing frequent waking with no pattern and waking around 3am, it could be your thyroid.
 We recommend visiting your doctor.

-Stress and anxiety.
+Stress.
 These can also seriously affect your sleep.
 Consider meditation and relaxation before bed.
 We also recommend discussing these feelings with your Healthcare professional if symptoms persist.

 Five ideas to support your sleep: